benbrandt/bag_of_holding/README.md

 # bag_of_holding

-Similar to previous art (benbrandt/bag_of_tricks) but with more persistence for your random multiverse creations
+Similar to previous work (benbrandt/bag_of_tricks) but with a more modular approach, allowing for more random multiverse creations.